Millennium Leadership Initiative

 Who Should Participate

-• Vice presidents and cabinet-level officers from different backgrounds who are committed to equal opportunity and student success for all, and who are one to two career advancements away from becoming a university president
+Vice presidents and cabinet-level officers who are one to two career advancements away from becoming a college or university president.

 How You’ll Benefit

-• MLI enhances the professional fitness of those who value distinctive leadership in public universities.
-We provide practical training, workshops, discussions, case study analysis, and theoretical learning
+• MLI enhances the professional preparation of those who value distinctive leadership in public universities.
+We provide leaders with practical training, workshops, discussions, case study analysis, and theoretical learning to advance to the presidency

-• Cohorts are led by a vibrant faculty of experienced presidents, chancellors, and experts in advancement, communications, governance, and financial management, each of whom emphasizes such themes as democracy, social justice, and belonging
+• Cohorts are led by a vibrant faculty of experienced presidents, chancellors, and experts ranging from advancement to strategic communications

-• Participants receive mentoring from current and former presidents
+• Participants receive mentoring from current presidents and shadow their presidential mentors as part of MLI’s immersive learning experience

 • The rich MLI network of faculty, alumni, and other key campus leaders provides a constant community of support